-Subsequent to the filing of the Company's Annual Report on Form 10-K for the year ended January 31, 2007, and Form 10-Q for the quarter ended April 30, 2007, the Audit Committee of the Board of Directors of the Company, in consultation with Company management, concluded that, due to an accounting error, the Company's previously issued consolidated financial statements for the fiscal year ended January 31, 2007, including related quarterly statements, and the quarter ended April 30, 2007 would need to be restated.
+Subsequent to the filing of the Company's Annual Report on Form 10-K for the year ended January 31, 2007, and Form 10-Q for the quarter ended April 30, 2007, the Audit Committee of the Board of Directors of the Company, in consultation with Company management, concluded that, due to an accounting error, the Company's previously issued consolidated financial statements for the fiscal year ended January 31, 2007 and the quarter ended April 30, 2007 would need to be restated.
 As a result, the Company has restated its Consolidated Balance Sheet, Consolidated Statement of Operations, Consolidated Statement of Cash Flows, and Consolidated Statement of Stockholders' Equity and Comprehensive Income (Loss) ("Consolidated Financial Statements") as of and for the year ended January 31, 2007 and restated its Consolidated Financial Statements for the quarter ended April 30, 2007.
-A description of the restatement error and related impact on the Company's consolidated financial statements for the quarter ended April 30, 2007.
-A description of the restatement error and related impact on the Company's consolidated financial statements for the quarter ended April 30, 2007.
+A description of the restatement error and related impact on the Company's consolidated financial statements follows.